Licensed Professional Counselor (LPC)

 Depending on your education and specialization, you might work in a mental health center, hospital, government agency, residential treatment facility, school, or for a community-based organization.
 You may also establish a private practice offering counseling services.

 Like most other types of counselors, LPCs are highly educated, usually holding a master’s or doctoral degree in psychology or counseling.
-The state where you plan to practice sets the requirements for entering the career.
+The state you plan to practice in sets the requirements for entering the career.

 What Are Other Terms for a Licensed Professional Counselor (LPC)?

 LPCs go by different titles in some states, which can be a bit confusing.
 These titles may sound similar but can have different education, testing, and supervised experience requirements.

 - Licensed Clinical Professional Counselor (LCPC)

 - Licensed Professional Clinical Counselor (LPCC)

 - Licensed Clinical Mental Health Counselor (LCMHC)

 So, what is the difference between these titles?